wtsi-ssg/osdataproc/NFS.md

 ### Destroying a volume

 To destroy volumes attached to the cluster use the `--destroy-volumes` flag.
 Not specifying this will keep the data on the volume for when a cluster is recreated.

+### Troubleshooting

+If you enter an incorrect password on cluster creation the cluster will not become fully configured.
+If the provisioning logs become stuck on 'Wait for device' this is a sign that the password is incorrect.
+You can correct this by connecting to the master node and running `sudo systemd-tty-ask-password-agent`, entering the correct password for your volume when prompted.

+Check the progress of your cluster provisioning from your home computer in the `state/<cluster-name>/ansible-master.log` file.